Media Center: Harvard Crimson Football Players In Professional Football

 Fitzpatrick became one of just six NFL players to pass for 300 yards in his debut, joining Otto Graham, Ed Rubbert (a replacement player during the 1987 NFL players strike), Mark Rypien, Peyton Manning and Cam Newton.

-In 2008, Fitzpatrick started 12 games for the Cincinnati Bengals, completing nearly 60 percent of his passes and averaging over five yards per carry.
+In 2008, Fitzpatrick started 12 games for the Cincinnati Bengals, where he completed nearly 60 percent of his passes and averaged over five yards per carry.
 He was rewarded with a free agent contract from the Buffalo Bills.

 Most prominent among Harvard’s current NFL contingent is Matt Birk ’98, the starting center for the Minnesota Vikings who was named to the NFL’s All-Pro Team in 2000, ’01, ’04, ’05 and ’07.
 In 2009 he was a finalist for the Walter Payton NFL Man of the Year Award and before signing a free agent contract with the Baltimore Ravens.

 Birk helped the Baltimore Ravens win Super Bowl XLVII in 2013, and hee was generally considered among the top centers in professional football during his career.

 In 2013, Kyle Juszczyk was selected in the fourth round of the

 NFL Draft by the Baltimore Ravens with the 130th overall pick where

 The 2003 NFL season saw two Harvard players join the professional ranks as Jamil Soriano ’03 earned a spot on the practice squad of the Super Bowl champion New England Patriots, while Carl Morris ’03 was signed to the Miami Dolphins practice squad.
 Jack Fadule ’03, meanwhile, was signed by the Patriots in February 2004.